Table of Contents

 What is a Comma?

 A comma is a small punctuation mark used to separate words, phrases, or clauses within a sentence.
-Its main purpose is to make the sentence clearer and easier to read.
-Learning to use commas correctly helps in structuring sentences more effectively, improving both your writing and speaking skills.
+Its main purpose is to make sentences clearer and easier to read.
+Learning to use commas correctly enhances sentence structure and improves both writing and speaking skills.

 How to Use a Comma